 - Snowflake timeout errors

-- Log table data is not deleted
+- Log table data is deleted

 See Pentaho Troubleshooting articles for additional topics.

 JDBC driver issues